suchetamahato/Microsoft-Power-BI/README.md

 📊 Conclusion:

-Busiest days are Thursdays, Fridays, and Saturdays, with a weekend preference.
-Top-order months: January, May, and July, likely due to seasons.
-Classic category is popular, especially Classic Deluxe.
-Large pizzas drive half of revenue.
-Insights for better pizza offerings and marketing.
+Thursdays, Fridays, and Saturdays are the busiest days, likely due to the weekend preference.
+January, May, and July have the most orders, possibly due to seasonal factors.
+Classic pizzas are the most popular, driving sales.
+Large-sized pizzas make up almost half of revenue.
+The customer favourite is Classic Deluxe, with the highest orders and sales.
+These insights are valuable for optimizing pizza offerings and marketing strategies.